Kang Han-na

 Kang Han-na (born January 30, 1989) is a South Korean actress.
-Kang played several lead roles in films and television series, including Moon Lovers: Scarlet Heart Ryeo (2016), Rain or Shine (2017), Familiar Wife (2018), Start-Up (2020), and My Roommate Is a Gumiho (2021).
+Kang played several lead roles in films and television series, including Moon Lovers: Scarlet Heart Ryeo (2016), Rain or Shine (2017), Familiar Wife (2018), Start-Up (2020), My Roommate Is a Gumiho (2021), and Bon Appétit, Your Majesty (2025).

 Early life and education

-Kang Han-na received both her Bachelor and Master of Theater from Chung-Ang University.
+Kang received both her Bachelor and Master of Theater from Chung-Ang University.

 Career

 2009–2015: Career beginnings

 Kang made her film debut in the short films, Last Homecoming and King of Guitar, both in 2009.

 In 2013, she began playing minor roles in mainstream films Fasten Your Seatbelt, Commitment and Friend: The Great Legacy.
 The same year, Kang made her television debut in the romantic comedy drama Miss Korea.

 Kang played her first lead role in the period film Empire of Lust in 2015, playing a gisaeng.
 She then starred in the short film, Stand in the same year.